ondat/documentation/docs/prerequisites/systemconfiguration.md

 weight: 100
 ---

 Ondat requires certain standard kernel modules to function.
-In particular it requires [Linux-IO](http://linux-iscsi.org/wiki/Main_Page), an open-source implementation of the SCSI target, on all nodes that will execute Ondat (usually the workers).
+In particular it requires [Linux-IO (LIO)](https://en.wikipedia.org/wiki/LIO_(SCSI_target)), an open-source implementation of the SCSI target, on all nodes that will execute Ondat (usually the workers).
 A variety of Linux distributions are made available by AWS/Azure/GCP and other hyperscalers for use within their kubernetes platforms, however note that not all of them ship with Linux-IO.

 ## Supported Distributions